 MKT 305.
-Sales Management (formerly BUS 336)
+Sales Management

 A study of selling and sales management and its relation to the marketing function.
 General principles of selling, retail selling, use of advertising and the laying out of sales territories are studied.
 Prerequisite: MKT 205 or permission of the department chair.